Who am I and where do I go?

 That's what I think is everyone's priviledge - find your own way, because you can never become clone of anyone.
 Just according to what Oscar Wild already said: "Be yourself, everyone else is already taken."

-So I am not affraid to combine different styles and ways to work with horses, because I believe there are a few possibilities and one shouldn't close his or her eyes before them.
+So I was interseted in many different styles and ways to work with horses, because I was searching for the best possibilities.
 I am also not affraid of doing mistakes, because only than I know, why I do, what I do.

 Recently I tried to count all the horses that crossed my way.
 I wasn't able to count them all, but who cares.
 The more you know, the more you ask and the only guarantee is you have to find a unique way to each and every horse and its human.
 And my motto is: The only one, who can judge you as a rider, is your horse.
 The only one, who can judge you as a trainer and teacher, is the horse and your student.